microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 The move to **hidden** allows PowerShell to offer a fully-fledged console connection that can be itself inherited by a downstream application.

+#### Additional allocation policies

+An earlier revision of this specification suggested two allocation policies:

+> **hidden** is intended to be used by console applications that want finer-grained control over the visibility of their
+> console windows, but that still need a console host to service console APIs.
+This includes most scripting language
+> interpreters.
+>
+> **detached** is intended to be used by primarily graphical applications that would like to operate against a console _if
+> one is present_ but do not mind its absence.
+This includes any graphical tool with a `--help` or `/?` argument.

+The `hidden` policy was rejected due to an incompatibility with modern console hosting, as `hidden` would require an application to interact with the console window via `GetConsoleWindow()` and explicitly show it.

+> ##### ShowWindow and ConPTY
+>
+> The pseudoconsole creates a hidden window to service `GetConsoleWindow()`, and it can be trivially shown using
+> `ShowWindow`.
+If we recommend that applications `ShowWindow` on startup, we will need to guard the pseudoconsole's
+> pseudo-window from being shown.

 ### Links